Quicklinks

 Course Work

-Labs work are based on applications of radio.
-If you do not have a HAM license, you will get one while taking the course
+Lab work is based on applications of radio.
+If you do not have an amateur radio license, you will get one while taking the course.

 Time Commitment